 Sticker paper usually refers to 8.5” x 11” adhesive paper that can be printed on using most inkjet or laser printers.
-Sticker paper gives you the power to create custom sticker sheets using an electronic cutting machine like the Silhouette Cameo®, Cricut Explore®, and Brother ScanNCut®.
-Sticker paper doesn't have back-slits on the liner, making it perfect to use with adhesive cutting machine mats.
+Sticker paper gives you the power to create custom sticker sheets with rich colors using an electronic cutting machine like the Silhouette Cameo®, Cricut Explore®, and Brother ScanNCut®.
+Printable sticker paper doesn't have back-slits on the liner, making it perfect to use with adhesive cutting machine mats.
 The uncut liner eliminates the risk of unintentionally tearing your sticker sheets.

 We offer a variety of printable sticker paper materials including standard white matte, glossy, weatherproof, fluorescent, true color, clear, vinyl, and more.

 See our best selling label paper materials below:

 Already have your sticker printer paper?
 Check out our expert-tested sticker paper cut settings for best results with electronic paper cutters.

 Traditional full-sheet labels typically include a cut on the liner which makes peeling away the liner easier.
 Full-sheet labels are often used for shipping labels, warehouse signage, and other uses where the whole sheet will be printed and used.
-Sticker paper is free from back slits and is the popular choice for customers looking to print and cut their own stickers.
+Printable sticker paper is free from back slits and is the popular choice for customers looking to print and cut their own stickers.
 Sticker paper is available in dozens of materials, colors, and finishes for a variety of projects.